canonical/microceph/docs/how-to/configure-rbd-mirroring.rst

 The status shows that there are 2 images in the pool which are enabled for mirroring.

-Listing all RBD remote replication images
+Listing all RBD replication images
 ------------------------------------------

 An operator can list all the images that have replication (mirroring) enabled as follows:

 .. code-block:: none

-   sudo microceph remote replication rbd list +-----------+------------+------------+---------------------+
+   sudo microceph replication list rbd +-----------+------------+------------+---------------------+
    | POOL NAME | IMAGE NAME | IS PRIMARY |  LAST LOCAL UPDATE  |
    +-----------+------------+------------+---------------------+